-Alternatives to Spinal Fusion: The Latest and Best Alternative Techniques to Spinal Fusion Surgery
+Alternatives to Spinal Fusion: The Guide to Non-Surgical Options

 Alternatives to spinal fusion have recently been a highly discussed topic of treatment rather than jumping right into getting a surgical procedure.
 Spinal fusion surgery is considered the common remedy for back pain and orthopedic disease; one that involves the union of two or more vertebrae or spinal bones into a single solid bone.
 And although a highly effective procedure with an 80-85 percent success rate, the procedure is seen as not ideal.
 Indeed, few people savor the idea of major surgery of any sort, especially when it involves a sensitive and vital body part such as the back and may fall just short of 100 percent effectiveness.
 This is why many back pain patients actively seek out alternatives to spinal fusion.